 - Each applicant for employment with the City of Walker shall submit to drugscreening as part of the pre-employment or pre-qualification medical exam.
 Any applicant found to test positive for a prohibited substance shall be rejected and may not re-apply for employment for a period of one year from the date of notification of the results.
-Any applicant refusing to submit to drug testing during preemployment or pre-qualification shall be rejected. - Investigation of possible individual impairment at any time there is reasonable suspicion that an employee is under the influence of a drug during work or service hours.

-- Investigation of accidents or incidents involving an employee or the general public. - Maintenance of safety for employees or the general public. - Maintenance of productivity, quality of products or services, or security of property or information. - Monitoring to assure compliance with the terms of a rehabilitation program or self-reporting of drug and alcoholism, at the employee's expense.
+Any applicant refusing to submit to drug testing during preemployment or pre-qualification shall be rejected. - Investigation of possible individual impairment at any time there is reasonable suspicion that an employee is under the influence of a drug during work or service hours. - Investigation of accidents or incidents involving an employee or the general public. - Maintenance of safety for employees or the general public. - Maintenance of productivity, quality of products or services, or security of property or information. - Monitoring to assure compliance with the terms of a rehabilitation program or selfreporting of drug and alcoholism, at the employee's expense.

-RANDOM TESTING FOR ALL EMPLOYEES
+RANDOM DRUG AND ALCOHOL TESTING

-Continuous random drug tests are required by the City of Walker and employees are mandated to participate.
+Urine Drug Testing

+Pursuant to U.S. DOT 49 CFR PART 199 and 49 CFR PART 40, the City of Walker requires all Gas Department employees to participate in random drug testing Random testing is unannounced

+Any employee who refuses to submit to a drug test shall be relieved from duty or service and shall be subject to discipline, up to and including termination.

+- If an employee is randomly selected for drug testing and is not at work on the day selected, then the employee will be tested on the day they return to work or an employee will be chosen from a list of alternates. - Urine specimens will be screened and confirmed at an HHS certified laboratory chosen by the City.

+Alcohol Testing

-- Tests may be conducted without prior notice. - Any employee who refuses to submit to a drug test shall be relieved from duty or service and be subject to discipline, up to and including termination. - If an employee is randomly selected for drug testing and is not at work on the day selected, then the employee will be tested on the day they return to work. - All drug testing shall be conducted at medical facilities or laboratories selected by the City. - If the City has reasonable suspicion to believe that an employee is under the influence of alcohol during work hours or service hours, the employee shall submit to a breath alcohol test.
-Each employee found to be alcohol free shall be notified in writing and may, if they so choose, have a copy of the notification placed in their personnel file. - Test results shall be made known to Human Resources and/or the Mayor and COO upon completion of the test.
+• If the City has reasonable suspicion to believe that an employee is under the influence of alcohol during work hours or service hours, the employee shall submit to a breath alcohol test.
+Each employee found to be alcohol free shall be notified in writing and may, if they so choose, have a copy of the notification placed in their personnel file.

+Test results shall be made known to Human Resources and/or the Mayor and COO upon completion of the test.
 If the test results are positive, the employee shall be subject to disciplinary action, up to and including termination.